MicrosoftDocs/win32/desktop-src/wia/-wia-imageintentconstants.md

 ---
-Description: Image intent constants specify what type of data the image is meant to represent. ms.assetid: 171228d9-a619-49aa-964e-f72a7f294a9d
+description: Image intent constants specify what type of data the image is meant to represent. ms.assetid: 171228d9-a619-49aa-964e-f72a7f294a9d
 title: Image Intent Constants (Wiadef.h) ms.topic: reference